Newspapers 24/7: 2022

 Newspaper readership is truly multi-platform.

-The 2022 report found that 95% of newspaper readers are accessing at least some of their newspaper content online (on phones, computers or tablets).
-Almost half of readers (46%) are still reading the printed newspaper and 25% are reading on ALL FOUR platforms.
+The 2023 report found that 97% of newspaper readers are accessing at least some of their newspaper content online (on phones, computers or tablets).
+More than half of readers (58%) are still reading in print, including e-papers.
+A quarter of people in Canada (24%) are reading on ALL FOUR platforms.

 All platforms (print, desktop/laptop computer, phone and tablet) continue to be used across demographics to access newspaper content.
 Most print reading happens early in the day, while digital reading is more consistent from morning to night.